B.A. in Early Childhood Education

 Teaching English as a Second Language Endorsement 30

-Students take 30 quarter hours of coursework leading to an ESL endorsement on the Type 04 teaching certificate.
+Students take 30 quarter hours of coursework leading to an ESL endorsement on the PEL.
 All coursework must be completed at NLU.
 The coursework is sequenced throughout the junior and senior years of the early childhood education degree program.

 A minimum of 100 hours of pre-clinical experience are required before student teaching.
 Students complete pre-clinical hours in coursework and field experiences prior to student teaching.
 All students take a pre-primary practicum as well as a primary practicum experience linked to student teaching.